GerritCodeReview/k8s-gerrit/README.md

 Marks test classes, in which the contained test functions have to run incrementally.

+### integration

+Marks integration tests.
+These tests test interactions between containers, between outside clients and containers and between the components installed by a helm chart.

 ### slow

 Marks tests that need an above average time to run.